How we came to be

 Following this success, Diana did some further training, specifically in enabling environmental stakeholder dialogue, before setting up Dialogue Matters in 2000.

 By 2003, the contracts were becoming too large to just work on part time, so Diana dove in, formalised the company, and made it what it is today.

 Dialogue Matters have designed and facilitated over 100 Stakeholder Dialogue processes in environmental management cases, and trained over 2100 people in how to run their own effective participation processes.
 Our work is diverse, and has included guiding communities through local development challenges, helping stakeholders find agreement in integrated natural resource management, encouraging researchers to share and co-produce knowledge, and aiding international organisations in policy development.

 To date we have worked in 28 countries and won two CIEEM Best Practice Awards for the outstanding quality of our work, the last one in 2018, which also saw us win the Tony Bradshaw Best Practice Award.
 Both prizes were awarded for our work on the Hatfield Forest project.

-- We work to create a constructive atmosphere.
-We help people to focus on what is working well and use that as a foundation for establishing what else needs to happen.
+- Constructive: We help people to focus on what is working well and use that as a foundation for establishing what else needs to happen.

-- We work to increase the level of influence stakeholders and participants have by encouraging project leaders to maximise empowerment.
-When possible we encourage full co-production, which means environmental professionals work with communities and other stakeholders to share power and responsibility to both plan and implement change.
+- Collaborative: We encourage full co-production, which means environmental professionals work with communities and other stakeholders; sharing the responsibility to both plan and implement change.

-- We keep on the cutting edge of best practice through our own innovation and through working with people who are leaders in their field.
+- Cutting-edge: We keep on the front foot of best practice through our own innovation and through working with people who are leaders in their field.